Splunk Security

 4. Support compliance requirements and provide compliance reporting.

-5. Provide analytics and workflow to support incident response, orchestrate and automate actions and workflows by integrating with other tools such as the SOAR.
+5. Provide analytics and workflow to support incident response.
+Orchestrate and automate actions and workflows by integrating with other tools, such as the SOAR.

-Splunk ES & Splunk SIEM: The Value of Machine Data for Security
+A. Splunk ES & Splunk SIEM: The Value of Machine Data for Security

-Machine data and monitoring
+B. Machine data and monitoring

 Machine data is everywhere and flows from all the devices we interact with, making up around 90% of today’s data.
-And harnessing this data can give you powerful security insights.
+Harsing this data can give you powerful security insights.
 However, machine data can be in many formats, such as structured and unstructured.
 As a result, it can be challenging to predict and process.

-Splunk SIEM.
+C. Splunk SIEM.
 How Splunk Can Leverage Machine Data

 This is where Splunk SIEM comes into play, and it can take any data and create an intelligent, searchable index—adding structure to previously unstructured data.
 This will allow you to extract all sorts of insights, which can be helpful for security and user behavior monitoring.
 In the case of Splunk Enterprise Security ( Splunk ES ), it helps you know your data very quickly.
 Splunk is a big data platform for machine data.
 It collects raw unstructured data and converts them into searchable events.

-Splunk ES and Splunk SIEM Stage: Aggregates and Analyzes event data
+D. Splunk ES and Splunk SIEM Stage: Aggregates and Analyzes event data

 SIEM technology aggregates and analyzes the event data produced by networks, devices, systems, and applications.
 The primary data source has been time-series-based log data, but SIEM technology is evolving to process and leverage other forms of data.
 SIEM technology aggregates event data produced by security devices, network infrastructure, systems, and applications.